BrianInGermany/BrianInGermany.github.io/_posts/2022-02-10-contact_task_skeleton.markdown

 <figcaption>Copy and paste your file on the left and see it generated on the right.</figcaption>
 </figure>

-Alternatively, there is a [great extension available](https://marketplace.visualstudio.com/items?itemName=EFanZh.graphviz-preview) for the programming environment VSCode.
+Alternatively, there is a [great extension available](https://marketplace.visualstudio.com/items?itemName=EFanZh.graphviz-preview) for the programming environment, VSCode.